localstack/localstack-blog.github.io/content/2024-03-19-building-localstack-with-localstack/index.md

 {{< img-simple src="localstack-web-app-running-locally.png" alt="LocalStack Web App running locally">}}

 With the ability to deploy our application locally we are able to develop and test various flows manually, for example if one can sign up, which involves Cognito and a few Lambdas.

-However, the locally deployed application also allows us to run our integration test suite against it.
-This includes testing E2E flows encompassing Lambdas & SQS queues, Cognito triggers and authentication flows, alongside a DynamoDB-powered persistence layer with asynchronous stream handlers.
-The local integration suite enables us further to get rid of cloud-based developer environments, and use emulated resources to test our infrastructure locally, with the highest level of fidelity.
+Deploying the application locally allows us to run our integration test suite against it.
+This includes testing end-to-end flows that involve Lambdas and SQS queues, Cognito triggers and authentication flows, and a DynamoDB-powered persistence layer with asynchronous stream handlers.
+The local integration suite enables us to eliminate cloud-based developer environments and use emulated resources to test our infrastructure locally with the highest level of fidelity.

-In the example of signing up, our application logic does the following:
+For example, in the signup process, our application logic performs the following steps:

-* Create a new user in the database
+* Create a new user in the database.
-* Create a user in Cognito
+* Create a user in Cognito.
-* Send an email to the user to confirm their account creation
+* Send an email to the user to confirm their account creation.

-With our deployed infrastructure, which we deploy before running our test suite, we implement tests with pytest to assert above behavior like this:
+With our infrastructure deployed, which we set up before running our test suite, we use pytest to implement tests that assert the behaviors described above.

 ```python
 def test_signup_user(self, smtp_server):